flatiron/director/README.md

 ## What About SEO?

 Is using a Client-side router a problem for SEO?
 Yes.
 If advertising is a requirement, you are probably building a "Web Page" and not a "Web Application".
 Director on the client is meant for script-heavy Web Applications.

-## Is Director compatible with X?

-Director is known to be Ender.js compatible.
-However, the project still needs solid cross-browser testing.

 # Licence